Eyre Peninsula & the West Coast

-The vast, straw-coloured triangle of Eyre Peninsula is Australia's big-sky country, and is the promised land for seafood fans.
+Home terrain for three Aboriginal tribal groups – the Banggarla, Nawu and Wirangu peoples – the vast, straw-coloured triangle of Eyre Peninsula is South Australia's big-sky country.
+It's also the promised land for seafood fans.
 Meals out here rarely transpire without the option of trying the local oysters, tuna or whiting.
 Sublime national parks punctuate the coast along with world-class surf breaks and low-key holiday towns, thinning out as you head west towards the Great Australian Bight, the Nullarbor Plain and Western Australia.

 The peninsula's photogenic wild western flank is an important breeding ground for southern right whales, Australian sea lions and great white sharks (the scariest scenes in Jaws were shot here).

 These are our favorite local haunts, touristy spots, and hidden gems throughout Eyre Peninsula & the West Coast.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Eyre Peninsula & the West Coast.